 One of the greatest benefits of monitoring brand mentions is that it helps brands better understand their customers.
-It is often useful to break your data down by demographics such as general age, gender, location, language, professions, and interests.
+It is often heplful to break your data down by demographics such as general age, gender, location, language, professions, and interests.
 Different demographic groups are likely to have differing views of your product.
-For every pensioner complaining about the loud noise coming from a concert, you will find young people raving about the quality of the music played.
+For example, for every pensioner complaining about the loud noise coming from a concert, you will find young people raving about the quality of the music played.

 If you know your customers and how they perceive your brand, you can act to improve the situation.
-If a problem has been expressed vis social media, it makes sense for brands to try and resolve any issue there too.
+If a problem has been expressed via social media, it makes sense for brands to try and resolve any issue there too.
 Social media is one of the easiest ways to change brand perception.

 Too Many Companies Ignore Customer Feedback

 According to research carried out by Maritz and Evolve24, more than 70% of companies ignore complaints on Twitter.
 Twitter may not have the reach of Facebook or Instagram now, but it is still a major social network, with large numbers of people viewing each tweet.
 Yet most companies simply ignore complaints they receive on the medium – indeed unless they use social monitoring software they probably never know of their existence.

 Another interesting statistic from that survey is that 83% of the complainants that received a reply liked or loved the fact that the company responded.
 It often doesn't take much to resolve an issue; a mere recognition that there could be a problem is enough.

 How do You Track Hashtags and Monitor Brand Mentions?